saitejavishalj/Hotspot-analysis-of-Geospatial-data/Phase 1/README.md

 * Distance join query: Use ST_Within.
 Given a set of Points S1 and a set of Points S2 and a distance D in km, find all (s1, s2) pairs such that s1 is within a distance D from s2 (i.e., s1 belongs to S1 and s2 belongs to S2).

 A Scala SparkSQL code template is given.
-You must start from the template.
-A Scala SparkSQL code template is given.
-You must start from the template.
-The main code is in "SparkSQLExample.scala"

 ### The main function is in "SparkSQLExample.scala".

 ### The User Defined Functions that you need to implement are in "SpatialQuery.scala".
 Replace the query part with your code from the old template.